 First, I decided how tall I only wanted the Norfolk Island Pine to be.
 I decided that the pot and plant TOGETHER, would be only 4 feet tall.
 You only have one chance to decide, so choose carefully!
 Once you make the cut, you can’t glue it back on.
-The decided height, will be the height of the plant for the rest of its life.
+The decided height will, most likely, be the height of the plant for the rest of its life.

 Second, Cut off the top of the tree, just above, where the branches grow out from the trunk.
 This will now be the new top of the tree.
 Don’t worry about the cut, in time it will heal over, and form a kind of scarred ring.